BlockDevsUnited/Gnosis-Multisig-/README.md

 Youtube:

-Deployment and use with interface -  https://www.youtube.com/watch?v=YLyJ7TxbOh0&t=11s   - deplyment and use with interface
+Deployment and use with interface - https://www.youtube.com/watch?v=052vl2MZTOg&t=5s

 - Deployment with Remix use with MEW/MIST - coming soon